bensadeh/circumflex/README.md

 ### Syntax highlighting
 #### Quotes

-In the comment section, quotes are separated by a paragraph and open with a `>` like so:
+In the comment section, quotes are separated by a paragraph and open with a `>`:
 ```
->This is a quote
+> This is a quote

 This is not a quote
 ```